Summary of Important Information for BROVANA

 BROVANA is a prescription, long-acting beta2-agonist (LABA) medicine, used long term and twice each day (morning and evening), to help control symptoms of Chronic Obstructive Pulmonary Disease (COPD) in adults with COPD.
 COPD is a long-term (chronic) lung disease that includes chronic bronchitis, emphysema, or both.

-LABA medicines such as BROVANA help the muscles around the airways in your lungs stay relaxed to prevent symptoms such as wheezing, coughing, chest tightness, and shortness of breath.
+LABA medicines such as BROVANA help the muscles around the airways in your lungs stay relaxed to control symptoms such as wheezing, coughing, chest tightness, and shortness of breath.

 Who should not use BROVANA?